mleoking/PhET/jfreechart/README.txt

 -----------------
 JFreeChart has the following dependencies:

-(a)  JDK 1.2.2 or higher - JFreeChart requires the Java2D and Collections APIs, so it won't work with JDK 1.1.
+(a)  JDK 1.3 or higher - JFreeChart requires the Java2D and Collections APIs, so it definitely won't work with JDK 1.1 (with a small amount of effort you can get it to compile and run with JDK 1.2).
 If you are using JFreeChart to create applets, this means that you cannot rely on the JVM integrated with Microsoft's Internet Explorer - your users will need to have the Java 2 plug-in installed.
-Most other browsers (e.g. Mozilla, Firefox, Netscape, Konqueror) support JDK 1.4.
+Most other browsers (e.g. Firefox, Mozilla, Netscape, Konqueror) support JDK 1.4 or JDK 1.5.

-(b)  JCommon - version 1.0.0-pre2 or later.
+(b)  JCommon - version 1.0.0 or later.
 The runtime jar file is included in the JFreeChart distribution.
 You can obtain the complete source code for JCommon from: